 Fossen is a naval architect and a cyberneticist.
 He received an MSc degree in Marine Technology in 1987 and a PhD degree in Engineering Cybernetics in 1991 both from the Norwegian University of Science and Technology (NTNU), Trondheim.
-In the period 1989-1990 he pursued postgraduate studies as a Fulbright scholar
+He has pursued postgraduate studies as a Fulbright scholar

 in flight control at the Department of Aeronautics and Astronautics of the University of Washington, Seattle.
 He was appointed professor of guidance, navigation and control at NTNU at age 30.
 He has been visiting professor at University of California, San Diego (UCSD), University of California, Santa Barbara (UCSB) and the Technical University of Denmark (DTU).
-In 1998, Fossen was elected to the Norwegian Academy of Technological Sciences.
+Fossen has been elected to the Norwegian Academy of Technological Sciences (1998) and elevated to IEEE Fellow (2016).
 He is teaching, mathematical modeling of aircraft, marine craft, unmanned vehicles and control theory.
 Fossen has authored more than 300 scientific papers

 and five textbooks